scouter-project/scouter-mariadb-plugin/README.md

 # scouter-mariadb-plugin
 MariaDB Plugin for Scouter

 Mariadb plugin for scouter
 ==============================================
+This is alpha version, so we recommand to use test Environments.

 Current version has been tested in Mariadb version 10.0.20 and 10.0.21.
 We will support for other versions soon.

+**Feature**

+1. Plugin for mariadb monitoring on scouter apm tool env.
+2. No SQL Method, it use API Function in MariaDB source
+3. So Minimun resource use ( 0.5% lower cpu, 1% lower memory)
+4. Easy install & uninstall ( it's mariadb plugin)

 **preInstallation Task**

 **Build**

     1. Download mariadb source from maria site (https://downloads.mariadb.org/ or mirror site